What are the types of foods to feed your underweight child to achieve a healthy weight gain?

 Helping your child gain weight can be stressful, but always remember to try to help them develop a healthy attitude to food.
 Eating should still be a fun and happy part of the day.
 Sit down together as a family to have meals, and make mealtimes unrushed so that your child can enjoy the food and time together.
 You can also try engaging your child in meal planning, grocery shopping, and food preparation, so as to encourage his or her overall interest in food and eating.

-Dr Tan Zhen Han, Paediatrician, SBCC Baby & Child Clinic (Mount Alvernia)
+By Dr Tan Zhen Han, Paediatrician, SBCC Baby & Child Clinic (Mount Alvernia).

 Mount Alvernia Medical Centre (Blk A)